naninovel/docs/docs/guide/script-expressions.md

     // Returns the sum of the provided numbers. public static int Add (int a, int b) => a + b;

+    // Returns the remainder resulting from dividing the provided numbers. public static double Modulus (double a, double b) => a % b;

     // Returns a string randomly chosen from one of the provided strings. public static string Random (params string[] args)